moaiandin/slabs/README.md

 [![Build Status](https://api.shippable.com/projects/54774d48d46935d5fbbecc12/badge?branchName=master)](https://app.shippable.com/projects/54774d48d46935d5fbbecc12/builds/latest)

 Slabs.io is a data experimentation platform.

-It enables drag & drop functionality for creating processing and the displaying any data source supported.
+It enables drag & drop functionality for creating, processing and then displaying data.

+Slabs is an open-source project - you can submit pull requests for the main git repo.

+The power of slabs however comes from the list of 'slabs'.
+These are submitted by users and then available for anyone to use in thier own slab networks.